MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 > [!TIP]
 > Make sure to run the command in a user context, rather than as admin, or the error "OneDrive.exe cannot be run with Admin privileges" appears. <br>To affect all users on the computer, configure the command to run on every user account so it will run for any user who signs in.

-If the takeover did not succeed, the previous OneDrive sync app (Groove.exe) may be an older version that can't successfully transition to the new client.
+If the takeover did not succeed, the previous OneDrive for Business sync app (Groove.exe) may be an older version that can't successfully transition to the new client.
 To patch the previous sync app, update groove-x in [Office 2016](/officeupdates/msp-files-office-2016) or [Office 2013](/officeupdates/msp-files-office-2013), and then try again.

 ## Block the previous sync app from syncing

-To prevent users from using the previous OneDrive sync app, follow these steps.
+To prevent users from using the previous OneDrive for Business sync app, follow these steps.

 > [!WARNING]
 > Running this command will disconnect Groove.exe even if the user is still syncing content.